 Kids are playing at school’s playground… I found it very creative,considering there are no other toys available.

-Goats on a Argan tree.
+Goats on an Argan tree.
 Believe it or not it’s a popular thing to see in Morocco.
 Goats climb the tree in search of the seeds.
 Wait,there’s more!

-Some locals collect the droppings and press Argan oil from them,which is either consumed internally or used as external medicine
+Some locals collect the droppings and press Argan oil from them,which is either consumed internally or used as external medicine.
+One of these(not in the photo) quickly got from the ground to the top in a few seconds.